PH-Tools/honeybee_REVIVE_grasshopper/tests/adorb/comparison/README.md

 These costs represent the present-value of all 'construction' related expenses including all relevant materials, equipment, products, and other 'measures' which are taken during the construction and maintenance of the building which affect the carbon-emissions and the out-of-pocket costs.
 These costs include all first-costs associated with the item's purchase (material) and installation (labor) as well as all regularly recurring maintenance and replacement costs.

 ### | Purchase Cost:
 While there is alignment between the two simulations, it is notable that the year-0 costs calculated by the Phius-GUI are 2x the Honeybee-REVIVE values.
 This owing to an error in the Phius-GUI calculation methodology where the building's constructions are added twice at year-0.
-Once this error is fixed the results will align for all years.
+Once this error is fixed the results should align for all years.
 ![Screenshot](./adorb_cost/png/construction_purchase_cost.png)

 ### | CO<sub>2</sub> Emissions Cost:
 Note that the only meaningful difference between the results occurs at year-0.
 The Phius-GUI simulation results do not include any CO2 for the construction materials or equipment for year-0, while the Honeybee-PH does include those costs.
 It is unclear if this is a bug in the Phius-GUI or if this omission is intentional.
-For Honeybee-PH, these costs will be included as they represent a significant carbon-cost for projects.
+For Honeybee-PH, these costs should be included as they represent a significant carbon-cost for projects.
 ![Screenshot](./adorb_cost/png/construction_CO2_cost.png)

 ## Grid Transition PV-Cost:
 These costs represent the present-value of a recurring 'grid-transition' fee which covers the increased electrical load of the building as it transitions from fossil-fuels to all electric heating and cooling.
-This would be equivalent to a tax levied on the property directly supporting the national grid transition costs.
+This would be equivalent to a consumption-weighted tax levied on the property directly supporting the national grid transition costs.
 Note that after 30 years the cost goes to zero as the transition is assumed to be complete at that point.